History of Cincinnati: Race relations before the Civil War

 Irish and German immigrants settled in Cincinnati and beginning in the 1830s there were some people who did not accept people of other backgrounds.
 They were targeted by the temperance movement because they were perceived to be heavy drinkers.
 See Cincinnati Nativist Riots of 1855.

 Nicknames

 Cincinnati was first called "Queen of the West" in 1819 by Ed.
 B. Cooke who wrote "The City is, indeed, justly styled the fair Queen of the West: distinguished for order, enterprise, public spirit, and liberality, she stands the wonder of an admiring world."
 It was published in the Cincinnati Advertiser and the Inquisitor.
-The following year the city's residents were call it The Queen of the West or The Queen City.
+The following year the city's residents began referring to the city as The Queen of the West or The Queen City.

 Henry Wadsworth Longfellow wrote of the vineyards in Cincinnati of Nicholas Longworth in the last stanza of his poem Catawba Wine in 1854: